 As if you cannot answer those questions with viable answers, you have no idea what you really have, other than a mess of numbers, that might seem to back up whatever theory your presenting.
 Such, are the bane of any and all serious researchers.
 As they tend to contaminate the research pool, with what is in effect, junk information.
 Given how many such "studies" are out there, I would say the research pool needs a little chlorine. :)

-It's rather easy really, to twist the data to say whatever you want it to say.
-Particularly if you do research to "prove" an assumption or statement, Vs do research of discovery, where you have no real assumed ideas, only questions you want to try and answer.
+It's rather easy to twist the data to say whatever you want it to say.
+Particularly if you are doing research to "prove" an assumption or statement, Vs doing research of discovery, where you have no real assumed ideas, only questions you want to try and answer.

 I proved, using honest data, that it does NOT